** Due to the current situation with COVID-19 all courses and exams are cancelled until further notice. We apologise for any inconvenience caused. **

 - Foundation course (Includes both theory and practical)

 - Standard theory course

 - Regulations course (for Standard & Advanced licenses)

 - Advanced theory course

 Courses are run from the NCRG Club rooms facilities in Whiteman Park.
-Access is via Gnangara Road, gate access leads to the Equestrian Centre and gates MUST be kept closed at all times while horses are on site.
-See Google Map below.
+Access is via Gnangara Road, gate access leads to the Equestrian Centre and gates MUST be kept closed at all times.